John-pels/pcc-website/content/blog/hello-world copy/index.md

 ---
 title: Hello World
+image: ./salty_egg.jpg
-date: "2015-05-01T22:12:03.284Z"
+date: 2015-05-01T22:12:03.284Z
 description: "description: This is a custom description for SEO and Open Graph purposes,  generated excerpt.
 Simply add a description field to the frontmatter."
-image: './salty_egg.jpg'
-tags: ["business", "finance"]
 highlight: false
+tags:
+  - business
+  - finance
+  - Religion
 author: Justin Lex
 ---
 This is my first post on my new fake blog!
 How exciting!

 I'm sure I'll write a lot more interesting things in the future.